 Given these findings and our own commitment to enhancing student digital safety and awareness, this session provided awareness to students of the primary risks and dangers on social media sites, to ensure they are more informed about their use of social media to promote a positive online experience.

-We welcomed back two of our wonderful MSM Alumni, Meg Rees and Abby Hewett (class of 2020), who generously gave their time to speak with our Year 12 students.
+We welcomed back two of our wonderful MSM Alumni, Meg Rees and Abby Hewett (Class of 2020), who generously gave their time to speak with our Year 12 students.
 Their session focused on Women in Agriculture, but the messages they shared went far beyond that - offering inspiration, reassurance and real-work advice about navigating life after school.

 Meg and Abby shared their personal journeys highlighting the diverse pathways that exist within the agricultural industry, from tertiary study to hands-on and on-the-job learning, A huge thank you to Meg and Abby for their time and generosity.
 It was a powerful reminder that our alumni community continues to uplift and empower the next generation of MSM students.